-The screening process involved both desk appraisal and site-specific screening in consultation with the communities to single out the possible social and environmental issues that might be experienced during the borehole drilling.
+The screening process involved both desk appraisal and site-specific screening in consultation with the communities to single out the possible social and environmental issues that might be experienced during the construction of the works.
 This facilitated the identification of potential environmental and social impacts, determination of their significance and proposals on appropriate mitigation measures.